The Best Hikes In French Polynesia

 Matairea Hill – Huahine

 Dozens of ancient ceremonial sites, known locally as marae, were discovered along the shores of Huahine’s lagoon and up in the mountains overlooking the infinite blue.
 A pleasant (and quick) DIY hike takes hikers along a marked path to the top of Matairea Hill, where a marae that likely belonged to one of the island’s prominent ancient families overlooks the lagoon and the island’s lush peaks.
 Before reaching the top, another marae can be visited, with overgrown vegetation and a colossal banyan tree slowly taking charge of what was likely a bustling place in pre-missionary times.

 Fautaua Valley – Tahiti

 Tahiti is the largest island in French Polynesia and the youngest in geological terms, home to soaring peaks and a mountainous interior that generates large amounts of rainfall that keeps the scenery emerald green.
-The Fautaua Valley is an accessible hike that can be done on your own or with a guide and it literally begins “in the back” of Papeete.
-The hike through the valley eventually leads to a 130-meter high waterfall and along the way you’ll encounter a number of archeological sites.
-On a clear day, you can even spot the peak of Mount Aorai which rises to the height of 2066m.
+The Fautaua Valley is an accessible hike that can be done on your own or with a guide, and it begins “in the back” of Papeete.
+The hike through the valley eventually leads to a 130-meter-high waterfall, and along the way, you’ll encounter several archeological sites.
+On a clear day, you can even spot the peak of Mount Aorai, which rises to the height of 2066m.